Track LH, estrogen, and progesterone to predict, pinpoint, and confirm ovulation.

 “With Oova, there’s way less guessing — you would get the hormone levels back in a number form...
 To me, that was the cutting edge difference between Oova and other products,” she said.
 “It was less stressful to know I had my results.
 I trusted it.
 Looking at the color of a line and second guessing yourself, asking for other people’s opinions and then hearing different things, it made the experience even more stressful.”

 Rachel appreciated that with Oova, there was no variability.
 She just peed on a stick, scanned the QR code, and got all the information she needed.

 Rachel was able to access a part of her health that she had never had access to: her hormone behavior.
 Our hormones are powerful messengers that control many vital aspects of our body, such as fertility, metabolism, sleep, sex drive, and more.
 The problem is, we usually don’t get to know exactly what’s going on with our hormones.
 But if we did, we may be able to get to the bottom of many symptoms that ail us, such as lack of energy, insomnia, or weight fluctuations.
 For Rachel, learning about her hormones allowed her to take action in her fertility journey, and eventually reach her goals.

 In June of 2021, Rachel got pregnant.
-She is currently still expecting, and is thankful that she was able to unlock the puzzle piece that was preventing her from having a healthy pregnancy.
+She is thankful that she was able to unlock the puzzle piece that was preventing her from having a healthy pregnancy.
 Learning about her body gave her the power to know exactly what to do in order to reach her goals.
 Ultimately, what solved her problem was learning about what her body needed, and making adjustments that worked for her.